tearust/tea-docs/What_is_TEA?/Broken_internet_needs_a_fix.md

 >"The DWeb, say proponents, is about giving people a choice: the same services, but decentralised and not creepy.
 It promises control and privacy, and things can’t all of a sudden disappear because someone decides they should."

 If you didn't understand what he said back in 2018, you probably understand it now.
-Our existing internet is broken, and the TEA Project is trying to fix it.
+Our existing Internet is broken, and the TEA Project is trying to fix it.

 ![fix the net](https://github.com/tearust/tea-docs/blob/main/res/fix-the-net.png?raw=true)